Prescription Digital Therapeutics (DTx), Digital Health Tools, & Decentralized Clinical Trials: How They Interact

 Prescription digital therapeutics simply refers to the care instructions or interventions prescribed to patients electronically through digital care platforms typically developed by specialized prescription digital therapeutics companies with the help of a digital therapeutics CRO testing them in digital therapeutics clinical trials.
 This allows patients to receive care from their providers virtually without having to travel to a doctor’s office.
 Prescription digital therapeutics are often used to treat, prevent, or manage specific conditions or diseases such as IBS, high blood pressure, or even surgical recovery.

 The use of digital health tools allow care providers to assess patients and prescribe a digital therapeutic treatment all within a remote setting.
 Digital Health tools can refer to any digital device that connects patients and providers.
 Many health systems today, opt for a comprehensive platform that enables patient data collection like electronic patient-reported outcomes (ePROs), telemedicine appointments, care instructions, patient education, and much more.

 These tools are supporting elements of care with capabilities that seamlessly connect patients and providers allowing virtual care delivery to be frictionless and efficient.
 This model allows patients to be closely monitored by healthcare professionals collecting specific patient data points to understand how patients' conditions are while allowing patients and care providers to remain in direct contact throughout the care episode.

 Where Digital Therapeutics, Digital Health Tools, and Decentralized Clinical Trials Intersect

-For detailed information on the methods, services, and softward deployed in the metaMe DCT with Curebase and the future of digital therapeutics, click here.
+For detailed information on the methods deployed in the metaMe DCT with Curebase, read the full whitepaper here.